CaptainDreamcast/prism/README.md

 }
 ```
 The screen checks for the Dreamcast abort command (A+B+X+Y+START) and returns an abort return value accordingly.
 The usual way to react to this command is to return to the Dreamcast menu.
-_Important_: It should be called after the screen size is set, but before the libtari wrapper is initialized.
+_Important_: It should be called after the screen size is set, but before the prism wrapper is initialized.